GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/temporary.rst

 Temporary types
 ===============

-Temporary types are designed to address lifetime issues of data, which are exposed to daScript directly from C++.
+Temporary types are designed to address lifetime issues of data, which are exposed to Daslang directly from C++.

 Let's review the following C++ example::